HKN-Dr-Everitts-Neighborhood/Curriculum-Graph/README.md

 Curriculum-Graph
 ================

-This Repo contains the code for the curriculum graph project for the DEN wiki.
+This Repo contains the code for several projects for the DEN wiki.
+It started off as just being used for the Curriculum Graph, but as the dataset for that project has found many uses, it has evolved to also support tech electives by subfields as well as data processing for Engineering Industry Prospectus (aka the corporate survey).

 Design Goals
 ============